BDC Hamburger Icon

 Open row

-We’re all familiar with executive titles like CEO, CFO and COO.
+We’re all familiar with executive titles like CEO, chief financial officer (CFO) and chief operating officer (COO).
 But are you acquainted with your business’s chief experience officer or chief relationship officer?
 New C-suite titles attempt to describe leadership skills, job roles and position functions more accurately, but the acronyms and their designations can be confusing.
 We’ll look at traditional and modern C-suite job titles and share their meaning in today’s businesses.

 What is the C-suite?